2010 State of the Nation Address (Philippines)

-The 2010 State of the Nation Address is the first State of the Nation Address (SONA) made by President Benigno Aquino III.
+The 2010 State of the Nation Address was the first State of the Nation Address (SONA) delivered by Benigno Aquino III, the 15th president of the Philippines, on July 26, 2010, at the Batasang Pambansa Complex.
 The SONA was the first to be delivered in Filipino language.

 Seating and guests

+President Benigno Aquino III (center) with Senate president Juan Ponce Enrile (left) and House speaker Feliciano Belmonte Jr. as the 2010 State of the Nation Address.

 Two former presidents of the Philippines, Joseph Estrada and Fidel V. Ramos, were among the attendees of the SONA.
 Among those who also attended were Vice President Jejomar Binay, Chief Justice Renato Corona, and Papal Nuncio and Head of the Diplomatic Corps, Edward Joseph Adams.
 Former President and Aquino's predecessor, incumbent Pampanga 2nd District Representative Gloria Macapagal-Arroyo, skipped the event.

 Address content and delivery

 In his speech, Aquino revealed the problems he encountered upon assuming the presidency.